What next for Wanlockhead?

 You can see a full transcription of everyone’s responses in the full survey report - and they make for really interesting reading.

-The adjacent diagram summarises the main things people said they like.
-The circles are proportionate to the number of people mentioning a particular area; the number is written in each circle.
+The interactive diagram on the right summarises the main things people said they like.
+The bubbles are proportionate to the number of people mentioning a particular area; the number is written in each bubble.
+Tap or hover over each bubble for more information.

 Friendly community spirit, peace and quiet, and beautiful scenery are the top “likes”.